-Outriggers should be washed with fresh water, mild soap and a soft cloth.
-Never use acidic cleaners on the outriggers.

-A periodic waxing is suggested if the outriggers are frequently exposed to salt water.
+- Outriggers should be washed with fresh water, mild soap and a soft cloth.
+The poles should be sprayed down with fresh water.
+Never use acidic or abrasive cleaners to clean your outriggers. - A periodic waxing of the outriggers is suggested if your boat is frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
-A non-abrasive high quality marine or automotive wax is recommended.
-Before storage clean and wax your outriggers.

-During assembly grease all threads, bolts and tubes where one section is inserted into another.
-Disassemble and regrease all applicable surfaces on an annual basis.
+A nonabrasive high quality marine or automotive wax is recommended.
+Clean and wax your outriggers before storage. - During assembly grease all threads, bolts and tubes where one section is inserted into another.
+Annually disassemble and regrease all applicable surfaces.